Ali-Stanford/IncompressibleFlow2D/README.md

-# Simulation of 2D Unsteady and Laminar Incompressible Flows and Thermal Fields using A Finite Element Method
+# Simulation of 2D Unsteady and Laminar Incompressible Flows and Thermal Fields by A Finite Element Method

 **Authors:** Ali Kashefi (kashefi@stanford.edu)<br>
 **Description:** <br>